of field sobriety tests are as follows:

 IT IS EXTREMELY IMPORTANT TO REQUEST A HEARING AND NOT JUST LET THE 15 DAYS GO BY!

-The ALR hearing is an opportunity to prevent the suspension off your driver’s license and learn valuable information about your DWI.
-The arresting officer will appear at the hearing and give testimony.
-This could come in handy at a future trial.
-If you took and failed a breath test, then you have the opportunity to make the breath test operator and technical supervisor show up as well.
+The ALR hearing is an opportunity to prevent the suspension off your driver’s license.
+The arresting officer can be subpoenaed to the hearing to provide testimony.
+If you failed a breath test, you also have the opportunity to subpoena the breath test operator and technical supervisor.

 New DWI Fines